 Rome’s Pizza Is Unique

-If you’d rather eat pizza than make it, Pizzeria Emma makes some of the best in town, along with Pizzarium Bonci who specialise in pizzas by the slice, another Roman tradition.
+If you’d rather eat pizza than make it, Pizzeria Emma makes some of the best in town, along with Pizzarium Bonci who specializes in pizzas by the slice, another Roman tradition.

 Rome’s Local Wines Are Little Known But Delicious